Relief Society Christmas Program Ideas

 In the weeks leading up to your activity ask each woman to write down an experience where they received service from their fellow RS sisters and how it had blessed them.

-Hand out slips of paper at church (don’t forget the women serving in Primary, Young Women’s and Nursery) and have a box ready and available to have them drop their slip of paper in.
+Hand out slips of paper at church (don’t forget the women serving in Primary, Young Women’s, and Nursery) and have a box ready and available to have them drop their slip of paper in.

-On the night of the activity either during or after the dinner have a couple different people take turns reading the slips of paper.
+On the night of the activity either during or after the dinner have a couple of different people take turns reading the slips of paper.
 Make sure to do it anonymously and don’t use names.

-It will be a very special experience for everyone to feel of each others love for one another.
+It will be a very special experience for everyone to feel of each other’s love for one another.
 By not using names, everyone can feel a little bit like maybe someone submitted something about them.

 Decorate the tables with different displays of angels borrowed from Sisters in the ward.